MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-partners.md

 # Microsoft Defender for Business and Microsoft Partner Resources

-If you're a Microsoft partner, and in particular a Microsoft Solutions Provider (MSP) or a Microsoft Cloud Solution Provider, you can use APIs to integrate Defender for Business with your tools.
+Managed service providers (MSPs) often use a sophisticated stack of capabilities.
+If you're an MSP, you can integrate Microsoft Defender for Business and Microsoft 365 Business Premium with remote monitoring and management (RMM) tools and professional service automation (PSA).
+You can use APIs to integrate Defender for Business and Microsoft 365 Business Premium.
 Custom integration enables you to:

 - Get access to your customers' Microsoft 365 Defender portal​
 - Get email notifications​ about new alerts or vulnerabilities